 Investments in bonds and the different investment funds are valued using quoted market prices from active markets.
-Investment funds as of 31.12.2018 include money market, real estate, corporate loan and infrastructure funds.
+Investment funds as of 31.12.2020 include money market, real estate, corporate loan and infrastructure funds.

 Differences between Solvency II and local accounting values represent unrealised gains and losses on the investments at closing date (the difference between market values and accounting values).
-Differences also come from outstanding fees to be recovered which are integrated under debtors in the Solvency II balance sheet.

-Deposits and other loans are valued at accounting value, there is no difference in between Solvency II and statutory values.
+Deposits and short-term other loans are valued at accounting value, there is no difference in between Solvency II and statutory values.
+Longer other loans are taken at their nominal value.
+Under Solvency II, they are valued by discounting the future interest and reimbursement cash flows consistently with the market conditions.